 A lifelong New York resident, Julianne Puente joined King’s Academy in 2009 as dean of students and deputy headmaster as well as a faculty member in the Department of Ethics, Philosophy and Religion (EPR), where she teaches world religions.
 She holds a Bachelor’s degree in industrial and labor relations from Cornell University and a Master’s degree in American studies from Columbia University.
 Having attended the Hackley School in Tarrytown, New York for her secondary school education, Ms. Puente returned to her alma mater to work as a teacher, administrator and coach for 14 years prior to joining King’s.
 At Hackley, Ms. Puente worked in admissions and college counseling, served as a dean of students and as a history teacher, in which capacity she developed several new courses, including one on world religions.
 A passionate and dedicated coach, she was at the helm of the varsity girls’ soccer and softball teams that won numerous league and state championships during her tenure at the school.
 She was also a faculty member of the performing arts department teaching a music course in addition to providing guitar and drum accompaniments for various student and faculty performances.

 A block of hotel rooms has been reserved at the reduced rate of $199 a night at the Wyndham Boca Raton Hotel, located at 1950 Glades Road in Boca Raton.
 This hotel is conveniently located near Boca Raton’s Town Center.

-Hotel reservations can be made online by visiting: Wyndham Boca Raton or if you prefer, call 888 404 6880 and refer to the TABS 2019 Group: code 02046745TA_001.
+Hotel reservations can be made online by visiting: Wyndham Boca Ratonor if you prefer, call 888 404 6880 and refer to the TABS 2019 Group: code 02046745TA_001.
 It’s wise to book your reservations early.
+Rooms will be available until midnight on January 11th, or until the room block is sold out.
 If you have any problems reserving space, please contact us!